Neolithic Chambered Tomb

 uphill from Penlan and less than a mile southeast from the waters of Cardigan

-Llech-y-Tripedd is one of three similar monuments that form a triangle to the north of the Preseli mountains which form a fine backdrop on the southern horizon, the other two being Carreg Coetan Arthur and Pentre Ifan and it seems that all three may be linked with Carn Ingli, a prominent hill to the northwest of the range.
+Llech-y-Tripedd is one of three similar monuments that form a triangle to the north of the Preseli mountains which are visible as a fine backdrop on the southern horizon, the other two being Carreg Coetan Arthur and Pentre Ifan and it seems that all three may be linked with Carn Ingli, a prominent hill to the northwest of the range.
 Indeed it has been suggested that the capstone of Llech-y-Tripedd bears a striking resemblance to the peak of Carn Ingli so was this a case of the prehistoric builders of the site trying to mirror the shape of a hill they regarded as having symbolic importance and perhaps draw the power of the distant hill into the chambered tomb?
-Interestingly one local legend claims that the stones were thrown from Carn Ingli by St. Samson, is this a recent explanation of the monument or the retelling of a distant folk memory?
+The hill is also referenced in a local legend that claims that the stones of the dolmen were thrown from Carn Ingli by St. Samson, is this a recent explanation of the monument or the retelling of a distant folk memory?

 There seems to be several spellings and translations of Llech-y-Tripedd, I've seen it referred to as Llech-y-Drybedd or Llech-y-Trybedd with translations relating to either three legs or three hares.